fredec96/Financial_Planner/README.md

 ## Requirements

-To use the Financial Planner, you will need to have the following Python libraries installed:
+To use the Financial Planner, you will need to have the following libraries installed:

+- python
 - pandas
 - matplotlib
 - numpy